Here are some of the most common questions about the Florida Shindig.

 24. How long can we stay?

 In 2021, the Florida Shindig has partnered with Lake Swan Camp to extend the time rooms and camping/RV spots are available!
 Instead of just Sunday through Friday, you can now stay a whole week or even extend until Wednesday, February 3 (after Sunday, please contact the camp directly to make your plans)!
 It is up to you how long you stay.
 The official Florida Shindig programming will only extend Sunday to Sunday, please note.
 Camp meals are only available until Sunday at breakfast.

 25. If we sign up, and find out we can’t come, can we get a refund?

 Please note that this is not like a hotel or a business.
 A family like yours produces the Florida Shindig.
 Our family signs a contract with the camp and is required to meet specific goals regarding reserving rooms and meals.
 If people cancel at the last minute, our family is still required to pay the camp.

-You can get a refund for all or part of your fees (depending on circumstances) four weeks before the event, less any credit card processing fees.
+You can get a refund for all or part of your fees (depending on circumstances) four weeks before the event, less any credit card processing fees and the $50 deposit.
 But after that date, it is very difficult to reserve the rooms to other guests, so no refunds are permitted.

 26. What are the sleeping rooms like?